mstarczewski/RcloneFileWatcherCore/README.md

 ## About

 **RcloneFileWatcherCore** is a .NET 8-based tool that enables real-time one-way file synchronization using filesystem change tracking.
 Instead of scanning entire folders, it watches for file and directory changes and launches `rclone` to sync only the affected files.
+>### ℹ️ Secure backups
-This makes it possible to perform secure, real-time, encrypted backups to cloud storage providers supported by rclone.
+> **This makes it possible to perform secure, real-time, encrypted backups to cloud storage providers supported by rclone.**

 The configuration is optimized for Windows, but the core logic should work on other platforms with some adaptation.